The Brief

 To protect your business while still getting the most out of AI tools:

-3. Ask a (human) Legal Pro for fast, affordable advice and contract reviews.
+Ask a (human) Legal Pro for fast, affordable contract reviews or compliance guidance.

 At Rocket Lawyer, we follow a rigorous editorial policy to ensure every article is helpful, clear, and as accurate and up-to-date as possible.
 This page was created, edited and reviewed by trained editorial staff who specialize in translating complex legal topics into plain language, then reviewed by experienced Legal Pros—licensed attorneys and paralegals—to ensure legal accuracy.